ASSERT-KTH/cigar/README.md

 # Conversational Automated Program Repair

-RapidCapr is an APR tool based on the idea of [ChatRepair](https://arxiv.org/abs/2304.00385).
+CigaR is an APR tool based on the idea of [ChatRepair](https://arxiv.org/abs/2304.00385).
 The current repository was created as part of a [Master Thesis](https://www.overleaf.com/read/jqdghfrwhhkc) and contains the implementation and benchmark results of ChatRepair and RapidCapr on 6 projects of the Defects4J dataset.